frogsfrogs/frogsfrogs.github.io/flash-book.md

 > [![6](/images/flash/May2023/6.jpg)](https://frogsfrogs.github.io/images/flash/May2023/6.jpg)
 [![wc](/images/flash/May2023/whitecurrants.jpg)](https://frogsfrogs.github.io/images/flash/May2023/whitecurrants.jpg)
-#6: 7 inches tall or larger.
+#6: unavailable
 #7: 7 inches tall or larger.
 <br>
 <br>

 > [![flowerknots](/images/flash/Oct2022/13a.jpg)](https://frogsfrogs.github.io/images/flash/Oct2022/13a.jpg)
 = Please read <a href="/red-seal">this note</a> before requesting.
-= #7A: 9 - 10in tall, min size 8in tall. full color, grayscale or bw linework.
+= #7A: UNAVAILABLE.
+9 - 10in tall, min size 8in tall. full color, grayscale or bw linework.
 = #11A: 11in tall, min size 9in tall. full color only.
 <br>
 <br>